 At the centre of Kliptown is Walter Sisulu Square.
 On June 26, 1955, a 3,000 person strong Congress of the People, made up of representatives of all South African racial and ethnic groups (including political and religious leaders as well as ordinary workers, pensioners and students), gathered here to draw up the Freedom Charter.
 Under the opening line “The People Shall Govern!” it laid out the principles for a country in which all South Africans would be entitled equal rights.
 The meeting was swiftly closed down by a heavily armed contingent of police and subsequently, the ANC party was banned and accused of treason.
 Only forty years later was the Freedom Charter finally adopted as the basis of today's South African Constitution.

 Today the Congress of the People and Freedom Charter are remembered in a tower-shaped monument that stands in the middle of the square and the small but engrossing Kliptown Museum.
-Unfortunately, in light of the pandemic the Kliptown Museum is currently closed (Feb 2021).
 The square is well worth visiting, laid out next to the historic main street of Kliptown with its produce traders and general stores.
 Street food stalls abound and in particular, look out for the traders selling vetkoek, a delicious local fried dough.

 Vilakazi Street - a street of Nobel LaureatesWhat to see on Vilakazi Street: A tourism hotspot in regular times Vilikazi Street's key historic attractions include the Nelson Mandela House Museum, the blue plaque marking the house of leading struggle activist Archbishop Desmond Tutu and the June 16 1976 Monuments.
 Today it's also just as well known for housing one of the most popular stops for South African township cuisine, Sakhumzi's.